ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 A Transparency Services that accepts to register any valid Signed Statement offered by anonymous Issuers would only provide limited value, or no value, to verifiers.
-As a consequence, some form of "verification" is needed before registration of Signed Statements to ensure completeness of audit.
+As a consequence, some form of "authorization" is needed before registration of Signed Statements to ensure completeness of audit.
 More advanced use case will rely on the Transparency Service performing additional domain-specific checks before a Signed Statement is accepted.
 For example, some Transparency Services